microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/calendar.md

 ---
 title: "calendar resource type"
-description: "A calendar which is a container for events.
+description: "Represents a container for events.
 It can be a calendar for a user, or the default calendar of a Microsoft 365 group." ms.localizationpriority: high
 author: "iamgirishck"
 ms.subservice: "outlook"